Chapter 1: History of the Football Jersey – From Ancient Jersey Art to Modern Functionality

 The first German football jersey was created in 1900 – made of wool and with long sleeves.
-Today, designs like the classic football jersey The DFB commemorates this era.
+Today, designs like the classic...
+Football jersey of the DFB to this era.
 The famous black, red, and gold stripes symbolize not only the national colors, but also the connection to the country.

 Today, Dri-FIT technologies and breathable fabrics dominate.
-For example, Nike uses lightweight polyester fibers that quickly wick away moisture for its 2024/25 Liverpool FC kits.
-This is crucial for children: Lightweight football shirts with UV protection protect against sunburn and allow for free play.
+For example, Nike uses lightweight polyester fibers for its 2024/25 Liverpool FC jerseys, which quickly wick away moisture.
+This is crucial for children: lightweight children's football jerseys with UV protection protect against sunburn and allow for unrestricted play.

 Chapter 2: Materials – The basis for comfort and sustainability